 \end{lemma}

 \begin{proof}

-If the $(\mV,\mW)$-bienriched category $\mC$ admits small conical weakly contractible colimits, the underlying category of $\mC_{\X/}$ admits small weakly contractible colimits.
-Moreover the description of morphism objects of \cref{init} implies that the functor $\Mor_{\mC_{\X/}}(-,\Z): (\mC_{\X/})^\circ \to \mV \otimes \mW)$ preserves weakly contractible limits.
-Hence the $(\mV,\mW)$-bienriched category $\mC_{\X/}$ admits small conical weakly contractible colimits.
-By \cref{init} the $(\mV,\mW)$-bienriched category $\mC_{\X/}$ admits a conical initial object.
+If the $\mV$-enriched category $\mC$ admits small conical weakly contractible colimits, the underlying category of $\mC_{\X/}$ admits small weakly contractible colimits.
+Moreover the description of morphism objects of \cref{init} implies that the functor preserves weakly contractible limits.
+Hence the $\mV$-enriched category $\mC_{\X/}$ admits small conical weakly contractible colimits.
+By \cref{init} the $\mV$-enriched category $\mC_{\X/}$ admits a conical initial object.
 This implies the result. \end{proof}